akinsikuoluwafemi/Support-Ticket/backend/README.md

   cd backend && npm install && npm run start
 ```

-Also Include the .env file in the root backend folder.
-I have provided it.
+Also Include the .env file in the root backend folder, like so.

+MONGO_USERNAME=yourusername
+MONGO_PASSWORD=yourpassword

 ### Testing the app